1. Install KCM

 - Go to Kafka Connect > New Connector.

-- Choose the connector class from the catalog.
+- Choose the connector class.

-- Paste or compose the JSON configuration.
+- Paste/compose the JSON configuration.

-- Validate with KCM's schema-aware checker and launch.
+- Validate and launch.

 Audit changes